 However, there is separate evidence that parts of the mantle behaves as a fluid over very long geological times scales, with rocks flowing slowly in giant convection cells.

-At a depth of 2890 km is the boundary between the mantle and the Earth's core.
+At a depth of about 2900 km is the boundary between the mantle and the Earth's core.
 The core is composed of iron and we know that it exists because it refracts seismic waves creating a 'shadow zone' at distances between 103º and 143º (see above diagram).

 We also know that the outer part of the core is liquid, because S-waves do not pass through it.

 The following interactive seismic waves viewer works with any HTML5 enabled web browser and allows users to follow seismic waves as they propogate through a draggable, spinnable cutaway globe.
 Seismic Waves